nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 271
 00:16:35,065 --> 00:16:40,587
-[SPEAKER_05]: satisfies the people on deck that were complaining about that engine park.
+[SPEAKER_05]: satisfies the people on deck that were complaining about that engine part.

 272
 00:16:40,567 --> 00:16:45,919